scottbonline/sense/README.md

 # sense_api
-Sense Energy Monitor API Interface [WIP]
+## Sense Energy Monitor API Interface
+The Sense API provides access to the unofficial API for the Sense Energy Monitor.
+Through the API, one can retrieve both realtime and trend data including individual devices.

 Systematic access to the Sense monitor data.
-Exploratory work on pulling data from Sense to be used in other tools - Smartthings, ActiveTiles, etc.
+Exploratory work on pulling data from Sense to be used in other tools - HomeASsistant, Smartthings, ActiveTiles, etc.

 Python version based on the work done here in Powershell: https://gist.github.com/mbrownnycnyc/db3209a1045746f5e287ea6b6631e19c

+## Local Device Emulation
+The SenseLink class emulates the energy monitoring functionality of TP-Link Kasa HS110 Smart Plugs and allows you to report "custom" power usage to your Sense Home Energy Monitor.
+This requires enabling "TP-Link HS110/HS300 Smart Plug" in the Sense app

 ### Contributors